clementroume/HolbertonCurriculum/FullStack/README.md

   - **Sass & Scss**: Leveraging the power of Sass/Scss for more maintainable and modular CSS.
   - **Developer Tools**: Using browser developer tools to inspect, debug, and optimize web applications.
   - **Responsive Web Design**: Creating layouts that adapt to various screen sizes using CSS media queries and mobile-first design.
+  - **Accessibility**: Ensuring web pages are accessible to users with disabilities, following WCAG guidelines, ARIA standards, and ensuring compatibility with screen readers.

 ### [Markdown to HTML(`holbertonschool-Markdown2HTML`)](https://github.com/clementroume/holbertonschool-Markdown2HTML/tree/58cfd3be9550058e2ab4fccea7c0e46d6df5f49e)